toaderflorin/eksia/_posts/2021-01-08-hooks-store.markdown

 icon: "immutable-patterns/logo.png"
 categories:
 ---
 While the rumors about Redux's demise are most likely mostly exaggerated, there is no doubt that there is no doubt we can achieve a lot of the functionality it provides with hooks.
 Also, as a rule of thumb, we should avoid as many external libraries as possible because chances are they could become deprecated in the future.
-While using the useReducer hook is relatively straightforward, React doesn't provide a prescription on how to structure a relatively large application.
+While using the <span class="code">useReducer</span> hook is relatively straightforward, React doesn't provide a prescription on how to structure a relatively large application.
 To make matters worse, virtually every blog article on the internet recommends using a different approach.

 Let's first take a look at the Redux data flow.

 ![diagram2](/images/hook-store/diagram.png){:class="img-responsive"}

+First of all, it's worth pointing out that the data flow is unidirectional.
+The user can trigger actions from the UI, which act on the application state via a "reducer," which in turn triggers rerendering of the UI.
+The is aim to replicate this flow using the built in React functionality.

 With hooks, React provides powerful features when writing functional components, and it's not opinionated on how you use them.
 The problem is, choosing the right approach can be tricky because there are so many permutations.
 Developers moving from .NET WebAPI or Rails (which are very opinionated in how you name your controllers and routes) to NodeJS / Express (which imposes no restrictions on how to structure your code) will find this approach very familiar.

 Another relatively new addition to React is the Context API.
-If you're not familiar with what it is, it's a way for components to avoid having to pass down props through complex component trees - a technique known as prop drilling.
+If you're not familiar with what it is, it's a way for components to avoid having to pass down props through complex component trees -- a technique known as *prop drilling*.
 React's rendering engine knows to react to changes in the context state, just as it is able to respond to changes in component state or prop changes.

 1. We could have different contexts per route with separate data stores for each of them.
 2. We could use a single context per application, and each route can keep its state in a property of the single app state object.